aljoxo/Arisen/ArisenChangelog.md

  - Goetia Animations - Sneak Magic
  - Skyrim Skill Uncapper(fixed)
  - Zxlice's Ultimate Potion Animation - Alternative slowdown effect Patch
- - Arisen RaceMenu Presets (by fray)
+ - Arisen RaceMenu Presets

 ### Dev Notes

  - Reinstalled Nordic UI and selected the Skill Menu option in the FOMOD, should fix the weird blue overlay.
  - Updated Ultrawide instructions in the ReadMe.
  - Updated Gamepad Image in the ReadMe.
  - Misc.
 Balance for certain unique, enchanted armors.
  - Nerfed the Thaumaturgy Reflect enchant by 50%.
  - Fixed error that caused all hits to stagger enemies.
  - Fixed annotation on Player Sword and Board animation, causing light attacks to consume no stamina.
  - Fixed an oversight in the loki_POISE.ini that gave NPCs too much Poise resistance while spell casting.
  - Some minor ENB Tweaks for Skybox lighting inside of Caves, Dungeons, and Ruins.
- - Edited ZUPA .ini file.
+ - Edited ZUPA .ini file (Certain crashes should hopefully not occur anymore).
  - Activated Perks from Questing.... this mod was in the list but I forgot to actually activate it, sorry!
 It will add perks retroactively for those who have completed the quests that the mod touches.
  - **Fixed an error with Synthesis Patches not correctly forwarding records.**
  - **Note**: Fists of Fury quest seems to be broken, and will probably be removed next major update.
 Don't want to remove it now due to the cell edits it does.